 Leaky ridge vents may also indicate improper installation, and you should address them right away to prevent any serious damage.

 Vent Pipes Causes Leaks

 Homes equipped with vent pipes can experience leaks during heavy rain.
 Vent pipes crack over time depending on the quality of the seal boot installed and its age.
 Always ask for premium vent pipes because cheaper pipe vents break more frequently and can take up more of your time and money in repairs.

 Many people dislike skylights because of their high tendency to leak during storms.
 No matter how tight the seal is, a skylight requires you to cut a hole in the roof.

 Despite their water-resistant nature, skylights may start leaking after a few years due to natural wear.
 They can also gather up condensation and start leaking.
 To prevent this, you should call a professional roofing contractor to make sure they are sealed properly.

 Other leaks can result from a poorly designed valley that prevents water from draining around the chimney, or the siding material on the chimney sometimes fails and causes a leak.
-Worn-out or rusted-out chimney caps are another common cause of chimney leaks and should be addressed by your roofer immediately.
+Worn-out or rusted-out chimney caps and roof flashing are other common causes of chimney leaks and should be addressed by your roofer immediately.

 Another cause might be an accumulation of debris or even walking on your roof if it isn’t designed for it.
 If you suspect that your roof is leaking due to damage, get in contact with a reputable roofing company to conduct an inspection as soon as possible.